The knapsack problem aims to fill a unit load with the most valuable items

 Applying the knapsack problem brings multiple organizational advantages:

-• Maximized utilization.
+• Greater utilization.
 As an optimization exercise, the knapsack problem enables the most efficient resource allocation, reducing the need for additional transportation and partially loaded pallets.

 • Time and cost savings.
 Employing the knapsack problem minimizes resource waste and inventory shrinkage by encouraging efficient use of space and assets.